ACharbonneau/creepy-barnacle/README.md

 Then manually run both STRUCTURE and SmartPCA, using the scripts provided.
 These are independent, and can be run in parallel:

-> cd ../STRUCTURE
+> cd STRUCTURE

-> sh ../scripts/2_STRUCTURE_submit.sh
+> bash ../scripts/2_STRUCTURE_submit.sh

 > cd ../smartPCA

-> qsub ../scripts/2_SmartPCA.qsub -N SmartPCA
+> qsub ../scripts/2_SmartPCA.qsub -N Marker

 Once these have finished, manually begin the plotting prep and functions:

+From inside STRUCTURE folder:

+> bash ../scripts/3_AllTheStructureParsing.sh

+From the smartPCA folder:

-> cd ..
+> cd ../smartPCA

-> sh scripts/SmartPCAPlot.R
+> module load R/3.2.0

-> sh scripts/2.2_AllTheStructureParsing.sh
+> Rscript SmartPCAPlot.R

 Assuming all the parts ran correctly, the Figures folder should contain all figures from the paper, plus several unused supplemental ones, and html files explaining the analysis.